-The Steel Road, that penetrates the Bone Mountains, leads from Vaes Dothrak and the Mother of Mountains to Kayakayanaya, which lies on the eastern side of the Krazaaj Zasqa.
+The walls of the city are black basalt, black iron, and yellow bone.
+The Steel Road leads from Vaes Dothrak and the Mother of Mountains through the Bone Mountains to Kayakayanaya.
 Fur-clad warriors ride the Steel Road escorting caravans to and from Kayakayanaya.

 Over the centuries the city has faced countless assaults from the Jogos Nhai, a result of an ancient war between the Patrimony of Hyrkoon and the zorse-riders of the plains, which saw thousands of Hyrkoon carried off into slavery and many more Jogos Nhai sacrificed to the gods of Hyrkoon.